mcroitor/automation/02_basic.en.md

 date
 ```

-To run a script, first make it executable with `chmod +x script.sh`, then execute it using `./script.sh`.
+To run a script, it must be made executable with `chmod +x script.sh`, then executed using `./script.sh`.

 ### Variables and Data Types